great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

     - **Authenticator**: Enter the Snowflake database authenticator that you want to use to verify your Snowflake connection.

 4. Optional.
 Clear **Create temp table** if you don't want to create a temporary database table.
+Temporary database tables store data temporarily and can improve performance by making queries run faster.

 5. Optional.
 Clear **Test connection** if you don't want to test the Data Asset connection.
+Testing the connection to the Data Asset is a preventative measure that makes sure the connection configuration is correct.
+This verification can help you avoid errors and can reduce troubleshooting downtime.

 6. Select **Table Asset** or **Query Asset** and complete the following fields:

     - **Asset name**: Enter a name for the Data Asset.
+Data Asset names must be unique.
+If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.

     - **Table name**: When **Table Asset** is selected, enter a name for the table you're creating in the Data Asset.